andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 Unlike Haxe, TypeScript has a few unsound cases. http://www.typescriptlang.org/Handbook#type-inference

 We can see that, Haxe is even more "typed" (has stricter typing) than TypeScript.
-On one hand, TypeScript being forgiving on typing error may be handy when we know what we're doing.
+On the one hand, TypeScript being forgiving on typing error may be handy when we know what we're doing.
 On the other hand, I'm not sure if it is good because it will somehow encourage people to ignore typing errors instead of properly type it.
 One historical example of being error-forgiving caused issues in the long term is Internet Explorer.
 IE was so forgiving that people didn't care about syntax errors nor web standards...
 Well, it is [good for end users](http://blog.codinghorror.com/javascript-and-html-forgiveness-by-default/), but surely bad for developers.
 Maybe it has become a Microsoft tradition - to encourage bad coding practice via forgiveness :(

 ### Code organization and generation